WPManageNinja/wpsocialninja-docs/guide/tiktok-feed/tiktok-feed-configuration.md

 ---
-title: "TikTok Feed Configuration | Social Feeds | WP Social Ninja "
+title: "TikTok Feed Configuration"
 description: ""
 ---

-# TikTok Feed Configuration | Social Feeds | WP Social Ninja
+# TikTok Feed Configuration

 To grow your business Social Media Platforms play a vital role.
 If you wish to connect your **TikTok Feed **to your Business Website then WP Social Ninja allows connecting your **TikTok Feed** to your Website.
 Follow this guideline to add your TikTok Feed to your website.&nbsp;